nihole/md2docx/README.md

 The Word format is the de facto standard for documentation in many companies.
 It is a powerful tool with many features and settings.
 And everything looks perfect if you don’t need to make a lot of changes by many employees and keep track of all these changes, discussions and approvals.

-A wiki is usually used for internal documentation (for example, Confluence).
-But if you need to provide your documentation to the client then you need to solve the task of exporting wiki pages to a Word document corporate styles.
-I think it is possible, but for me using GIT (instead of a wiki) looks more attractive.

 ## Idea

 If we want to take full advantage of GIT we have to use something else instead of Word.
 I think __MarkDown__ is a good choice.
 It is powerful enough and allows us to use GIT (for example, GitHub) to manage all changes.